 Scrap Car Comparison are committed to protecting and respecting your privacy.

-- If you contact us, we may keep a record of that correspondence together with your name, address and phone number.
+- If a user contacts us we may keep a record of that correspondence together with their name, address and phone number for future reference.

 - To improve our products and services.

 - To carry out obligations which arise from us entering into any contracts with a user.

 - To enable a user to participate in the interactive features of our service, when they choose to do so.

 - To notify a user about changes to our products or services.

 - To provide users with information, products or services that they request from us or which we feel may be of interest to them.